sc0tfree/netbyte/README.md

 ## Modifying Output Colors

-To modify the color scheme, change the functions `print_ascii` and `print_hex` inside the netbyte package.
+To modify the color scheme, change the output functions inside the netbyte.util.output module.

 See the [colorama page](https://pypi.python.org/pypi/colorama) for color options.

 ## License and Contributions